barryclark/jekyll-now/_posts/2018-9-10-meetup-sep.md

 ![Billie Thompson](https://pbs.twimg.com/media/DmRYG33XsAMCIRi.jpg)

-Following that, Zenon Hannick and Billie Thompson from Armakuni asked "Where's the value in Cloud Native?
+Following that, Zenon Hannick and Billie Thompson from Armakuni asked ["Where's the value in Cloud Native?
 High value cloud native practices, and how to sell them to your boss"](https://skillsmatter.com/skillscasts/12838-where-s-the-value-in-cloud-native):

 * The key to making lasting change in an organisation is to use metrics, and tacking problems that those metrics show.
 * Value stream mapping is one tool that can allow you to gather those metrics and that you can do it from any position in a organisation (with or without power).